KennethWussmann/panthora/docs/usage/example-home-library.md

 - **Adapt and Scale:** Whether you’re cataloging a few dozen books or a vast collection spanning thousands, Panthora adjusts to your needs.

 By applying Panthora to manage your home library, you transform a simple book collection into a dynamic, accessible, and shared resource for your household, enhancing the reading experience for everyone.

+## Use this Template

+You can directly import this Home Library into your Panthora using [Templates](./templates.md).
+The template for this use-case can be found here: [Book Library](../templates/book-library.json).

+See the [Template Guide](./templates.md) to learn how to use it.